ACompleteMess/resume-website-react/README.md

 ## Environment Variables & Port Strategy

-- **Environment variables** are now managed by Docker Compose and Kubernetes manifests.
-No `.env.*` files are required in the repo.
+- **Environment variables** are managed by Docker Compose and Kubernetes manifests.
+Environment-specific `.env` files are used for different deployments.
 - **Ports:**
   - **Development:** 9000 (frontend), 9001 (backend)
   - **Staging:** 9002 (frontend), 9003 (backend)